Polymer/old-docs-site/app/1.0/start/toolbox/add-elements.md

 <!-- toc -->

-Now that we've added a new view to our application, we can start building out the details of that view.
+Now that you've added a new view to your application, you can start building out the details of that view.

-In the process, we'll likely want to turn to some off-the-shelf components, for example from the [Polymer Element Catalog][catalog] or community catalogs like [customelements.io][ceio].
-Let's see what that process looks like.
+In the process, you'll likely want to turn to some off-the-shelf components, for example from the [Polymer Element Catalog][catalog] or community catalogs like [customelements.io][ceio].

 ## Ensure bower is installed